stephenscaff/vimeo-playlists/readme.md

 | user_url                 | `(string\|link)`   | User url                               |
 | width                    | `number`          | Video width in px                      |

+#### Playlist Template Requirements

+It's important that your playlist template at least have a wrapping trigger/link element as seen in the above example.

+**Important:**

+The `itemTrigger` option defines the playlist Item wrapping link/trigger used for click events.
+If you're passing your own `itemTmpl`, make sure to update the `itemTrigger` to match your link's selector name.
+Will refactor out this requirement in the future.

+The `itemName` option is used to define the parent class name of the playlist item block.
+You might also want to make sure that has some relevance to how you organize item's class names.

+**Additional Notes**:

+When a playlist item is playing, it will have an `is-playing` class to leverage.
+When a playlist item is paused, it will have an `is-paused` class.

 ### Playlist Navigation